 Billions upon billions of sins were nailed to the cross at Calvary.
 And it never occurred to me, until that moment, my lack of forgiveness for myself was in essence un-nailing of sin that was covered by His precious blood.
 Yes, even this sin had been borne by our savior on that rough wood, in His wounded body, so that I wouldn’t be rendered sleepless, immobile and at risk for use and abuse by my own thoughts.
 My revisiting this event and resisting the healing balm of Christ’s sacrifice was, in a way, showing ingratitude for that sacrifice.

 I closed my eyes and sipped the now tepid tea.
 I handed my pain, my past, my guilt and my unforgiving heart up to the Lord to be placed where they belonged.
 Even when my unconscious mind unleashes memories of wrong-doing on my part, I can see a nail driven through them like billions of other sins.
 My tears dried as I gathered my blanket around me and felt Christ’s arms enfold me.

 After a few minutes, I walked back to my bed and crawled in with my fleece blanket still wrapped around me like God’s sweet truth.
 There is no need to hold onto guilt.
 There is no need to continue letting memories of a past and painful time consume me to the point of distress.
 I was forgiven at my first confession decades ago.
 And Jesus took that sin to the cross with innumerable others over two thousand years ago; and there it was nailed.

-Copyright February 2019, Laura L. Padgett, Lakewood, Colorado
+Copyright February 2019, Laura L. Padgett, Montrose, Colorado

 Connect with me on Twitter @lauraleepadgett or my Facebook Author Page